• Skip to primary navigation

 Is chipotle mayo healthy?

 Most of the ingredients in this chipotle mayo sauce are fairly healthy.
-Chipotles have been linked to reducing heart attacks and strokes and aiding in weight loss.
+Chipotles have been linked to protecting heart health and aiding in weight loss.
 The only ingredient that is unhealthy is mayonnaise, which is high in fat.
 In order to reduce the amount of fat, you can use low fat mayo.

 Is chipotle mayo hot and spicy?